entropy-flux/TorchSystem/README.md

     def evaluate(self, input: Tensor, target: Tensor) -> tuple[Tensor, Tensor]:
         output = self(input)
         return argmax(output, dim=1), self.loss(output, target)

-    def onepoch(self):
-        # Hook that will be called after the epoch attribute is updated.
-The aggregate handle this
-        # automatically for epochs and phase.
-        self.events.commit() # This will raise the StopIteration exception when the epoch is over
 ```

 As you see, aggregates is just a simple facade to encapsulate things you already knew.
 You also can give Aggregates the capability to handle domain events or domain exceptions.